Alfred George Drake: Citation

-He was interred in La Brique No 2 Military cemetery near Ypres.
+He was interred in La Brique Military Cemetery No, 2 near Ypres.

 His VC is on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.

 The officer rescued by Corporal Drake was Lieutenant Henry Tryon, also of the Rifle Brigade.
 After Tryon recovered from his wounds, he returned to his former unit and was killed in action at Flers-Courcelette on 15 September 1916.